MicrosoftDocs/visualstudio-docs/docs/python/overview-of-python-tools-for-visual-studio.md

 **Q. What can I use to build UI with Python?**

 A. The main offering in this area is the [Qt Project](https://www.qt.io/qt-for-application-development/), with bindings for Python known as [PySide (the official binding)](https://wiki.qt.io/PySide) (also see [PySide downloads](https://download.qt.io/official_releases/pyside/.)) and [PyQt](https://wiki.python.org/moin/PyQt).
-Now, Python support in Visual Studio does not include any specific tools for UI development.
+Now, Python support in Visual Studio doesn't include any specific tools for UI development.

 **Q. Can a Python project produce a stand-alone executable?**

 A. Python is generally an interpreted language, with which code is run on demand in a suitable Python-capable environment such as Visual Studio and web servers.
-Visual Studio itself does not now provide the means to create a stand-alone executable, which essentially means a program with an embedded Python interpreter.
+Visual Studio itself doesn't now provide the means to create a stand-alone executable, which essentially means a program with an embedded Python interpreter.
 However, the Python community supplied different means to create executables as described on [StackOverflow](https://stackoverflow.com/questions/5458048/how-to-make-a-python-script-standalone-executable-to-run-without-any-dependency).
 CPython also supports being embedded within a native application, as described on the blog post, [Using CPython's embeddable zip file](https://devblogs.microsoft.com/python/cpython-embeddable-zip-file/).

 ::: moniker range="<=vs-2017"